 Associated Welsh Textile Mills Ltd. (1919-1924) (a selling agency – failed because of slump in values)

 Report on a survey of the Welsh Textile Industry by William P. Crankshaw (Cardiff, 1927)

 The Welsh Textiles Association Ltd. (1931-1943)

 The Rural Industries Bureau was established in 1921 or 1928.
-A Welsh office was based for at least some time of its life at The Plas, Machynlleth.
+An office was based for at least some time of its life at The Plas, Machynlleth.

 Records for the Rural Industries Bureau: Welsh textile industry, 1948-1957 are in the National Archives, MAF 113/324

 In 1968 the Bureau merged with the Rural Industries Loan Fund to create the Council for Small Industries in Rural Areas (CoSIRA)